 To find out more go to www.thingswekeep.org or follow the project on Twitter: @thingswekeep.

 Things we keep – Curators of our own history, is a collaboration between the Department of European & International Studies at King’s College London.
 German Historical Institute London and artist Rolf Sachs.
-The collaboration was brokered by the Cultural Institute, King's College London.
+It was supported by the university's Culture team.